 NPAC SMS does not receive a response from the old service provider SOA within “Service Provider Final Concurrence Window” for the pending subscriptionVersionNPAC created by the new service provider SOA.

 NPAC SMS sends the old service provider, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionOldSPFinalConcurrenceWindowExpiration or subscriptionVersionRangeOldSPFinalConcurrenceWindowExpiration M-EVENT-REPORT.
+For the XML interface, VOFN – SvOldSpFinalConcurrenceWindowExpirationNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 If the old service provider SOA responds with a valid M-ACTION or M-SET prior to activation by the new service provider, the subscription version will be updated.

 NPAC SMS sends the new service provider, if they support the notification according to their Subscription Version Old SP Final Concurrence Timer ExpirationNotification priority setting, of the expiration of the final concurrence window where the old service provider did not send up a Create action for this subscription version, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionOldSPFinalConcurrenceWindowExpiration or subscriptionVersionRangeOldSPFinalConcurrenceWindowExpiration M-EVENT-REPORT.
+For the XML interface, VOFN – SvOldSpFinalConcurrenceWindowExpirationNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Subscription Version Create: Failure to Receive Response from New SOA